7ombie/7ombie/README.md

 assembly languages (which were historically inspired by languages like 6502 Assembly).

-Note: While PHANTASM will always be developed as its own project, unrelated to the Ellex 80, the Ellex 80 platform depends on PHANTASM as its official assembler and programming language.
+Note: While PHANTASM will always be developed as its own project, unrelated to the Ellex 80, the Ellex 80 platform depends on PHANTASM as its official assembler and programming language (though WAT is still supported, as there are those that enjoy using it).

 The Ellex Chip Set
 ------------------